hansake/emonitor/README.md

 Interface to Domoticz using MQTT:

-Now there is also an interface between power/electricity monitor and Domoticz using MQTT in the directory: interface-MQTT-Domoticz
+Now there is also an interface between the power/electricity monitor and Domoticz using MQTT.
-The Python scripts power_mqtt.py and emon_mqtt.py may be called every minute with crontab.
+This interface is in the directory: interface-MQTT-Domoticz The Python scripts power_mqtt.py and emon_mqtt.py may be called every minute with crontab.